Game time: 1:05 p.m. ET

 Hits: Bryan Reynolds (136)

 Saves: Richard Rodriguez (14)

-Don't miss our champion handicappers' free picks and expert MLB picks today.
-And if you enjoyed this Washington Nationals - Pittsburgh Pirates prediction, be sure to drop by every day for our daily MLB projections and previews.
+Don't miss our champion handicappers' free picks and expert baseball picks today.
+And if you enjoyed this St. Louis Cardinals - Pittsburgh Pirates prediction, be sure to drop by every day for our daily MLB projections and previews.